-Antoni van Leeuwenhoek is the first person known to have observed living microbes.
-His observations of the microbiota in tooth tartar and feces were the first descriptions of the human microbiome.
-Unfortunately, he was very protective of his homemade microscopes and left no description of how to make them (see the photograph on page 2).
-During his lifetime he kept "for himself alone" his microscopes and his method of observing "animal-cules."
+Antoni van Leeuwenhoek is the first person known to have observed living microbes in suspension.
+Unfortunately, he was very protective of his homemade microscopes and left no description of how to make them (see the photograph on page 8).
+During his lifetime he kept "for himself alone" his microscopes and his method of observing "animalcules."
 Directions for making a replica of van Leeuwenhoek's microscope can be found in American Biology Teacher.
 Fortunately, you will not have to make your own microscope.

 The microscope is a very important tool for a microbiologist.
-Microscopes and microscopy (microscope technique) are introduced in Exercise 1 and 2, which are designed to help you become familiar with the compound light microscope and proficient in using it.
+Microscopes and microscopy (microscope technique) are introduced in Exercises 1 and 2, which are designed to help you become familiar with the compound light microscope and proficient in using it.
 This knowledge will be valuable in later exercises.

 Beginning students frequently become impatient with the microscope and forgo this opportunity to practice and develop their observation skills.
 Simple observation is a critical part of any science.
 Making discoveries by observation requires curiosity and patience.
 We cannot provide procedures for observation, but we can offer this suggestion: Make careful sketches to enhance effective observation.
 You need not be an artist to draw what you see.
-In your drawings, pay special attention to:
+In your drawings, pay special attention to

 - 1. Size relationships.
 For example, how big are bacteria relative to protozoa? - 2.
 Spatial relationships.
 For example, where is one bacterium in relation to the others?
 Are they all together in chains? - 3.
 Behavior.
-For example, are individual cells moving, or are they all flowing in the liquid medium?
+For example, are individual cells moving, or are they all flowing in the liquid medium? - 4.
+Sequence of events.
+For example, were cells active when you first observed them?